Skip to Content

 9. Add rocks.
 A few flat rocks balanced on each other leads the mind to try and achieve the same type of balance in your life.

-10. Add some flowers.
+10. Add flowers.
 Some flowers are meant to bring good luck, such as carnations.
 They would be the perfect choice for a meditation garden setting.

 11. Use gazebos.
 A gazebo is a special place in a garden that is a perfect spot to get a few minutes of peace in your day.